mmmjam/mmmjam.github.io/info.md

 <b>Note that your info session attendance has no impact on your team's standing or final judging during the jam.<b>

-# Math Modeling 101
+# Mass Academy
-## April 19, 2021
+## April 25, 2021
-### Prerequisites: None
+### 11:00 AM

-To begin the week, we will cover the basics of Math Modeling: what is it, why is it useful, and more.
-We will also cover an example problem to show how to think through the problem and formulate a solution.
+The Massachusetts Academy for Math and Science is a collaboratively-funded effort by the Commonwealth of Massachusetts and Worcester Polytechnic Institute.
+Mass Academy provides STEM-based education and extensive resources to enable its 11th and 12th grade students to explore their interests in STEM.
+Please join us to learn more about our school and admissions process for prospective students!

 [Presentation Slides](https://www.youtube.com/channel/UC3ge6-bfAyjfRiXGL7no1vw)